smartdev007/Rilla-Funny-Ranking/SOLUTION.md

 # Next step

-To expand onto this feature, I would also add `sales` parameter in the `data.json` which will show if a user was succussful to make the sale happen.
+To expand onto this feature, I would also add `sales` parameter in the `data.json` which will show if a user was succussful in selling the product.
 This would also give us the analytics of total sales relative to funnier sales rep.